AdobeDocs/experience-platform.en/help/query-service/use-cases/attribution-analysis.md

 For a breakdown of the results displayed in the `first_touch` column, see the [column components section](#query-result-column-components).

-### Last-touch attribution with expiration condition {#last-touch-attribution-with-expiration-condition}
+### Last touch attribution with expiration condition {#last-touch-attribution-with-expiration-condition}

 This query is used to find the last interaction in a series of customer actions within a portion of the [!DNL Experience Event] dataset determined by a condition of your choosing.

-The query below returns the last-touch attribution value and details for a single channel in the target [!DNL Experience Event] dataset, expiring after or before a condition.
+The query below returns the last touch attribution value and details for a single channel in the target [!DNL Experience Event] dataset, expiring after or before a condition.
 The query returns a `struct` object with the last touch value, timestamp, and attribution for each row returned for the selected channel.

 **Query syntax**